philipjohn/o-neill/README.md

 Included in this template's composer.json are two excellent plugins from @johnbillion to demonstrate how you can include your dependent plugins

+## O'Neill?

+What is a developer to do when he can't think of a name for his little project?
+Yes, that's right, leverage his love of sci-fi franchise Stargate.
+O'Neill is named after [Colonel Jack O'Neill of SG-1](https://en.wikipedia.org/wiki/Jack_O'Neill), because geek.

 ## Credits

 Kudos to the [Roots primer on Composer & WordPress](http://roots.io/using-composer-with-wordpress/) for the inspiration.